moath2elmarmori/yelpCamp/README.md

 # [YelpCamp](https://moath-yelpcamp.onrender.com)

-## This project is the main project of the "The Web Developer Bootcamp 2022" course on Udemy by the Instructor "Colt Steele"
+## This project is the main project of the "The Web Developer Bootcamp 2022" course on Udemy by the Instructor "Colt Steele" done by ME

 ---